research

 Brandt, M. R. (2016).
 Exploring elementary students' agricultural and scientific knowledge using evidence centered design (Master's thesis, University of Nebraska-Lincoln).
 Retrieved from http://digitalcommons.unl.edu/natresdiss/131/.
 (Major Professor, Cory Forbs, W2006)

 Enns, K., Martin, M., & Spielmaker, D. M. (2016).
 Research Priority 1: Public and Policy Maker Understanding of Agriculture and Natural Resources.
 Roberts, T. G., Harder, A., & Brashears, M. T. (Eds).
 American Association for Agricultural Education national research agenda: 2016-2020.
-Gainesville, FL: Department of Agricultural Education and Communication.
-Retrieved from http://aaaeonline.org/National-Research-Agenda
+Gainesville, FL: Department of Agricultural Education and Communication. http://aaaeonline.org/National-Research-Agenda

 Judd-Murray, R., & Spielmaker, D. M. (2017, September).
 Evaluating the effectiveness of an agricultural literacy preservice teacher workshop.
-Poster session presented at the Western Region Conference of the American Association for Agricultural Education, Fort Collins, CO.
-Retrieved from http://aaaeonline.org/Western-Conference
+Poster session presented at the Western Region Conference of the American Association for Agricultural Education, Fort Collins, CO. http://aaaeonline.org/Western-Conference

 Keeton, E., Hock, G., Enns, Martin, M., Spielmaker, D. M., & Stewardson, D. M. (2016, September).
 Simplifying the process: Agricultural literacy publications search framework.
-Poster session presented at the Western Region Conference of the American Association for Agricultural Education, Tucson, AZ.
-Retrieved from http://aaaeonline.org/resources/Documents/Western%20Region/2016%20WRAAE%20CONFERENCE%20PROCEEDINGS.pdf
+Poster session presented at the Western Region Conference of the American Association for Agricultural Education, Tucson, AZ. http://aaaeonline.org/resources/Documents/Western%20Region/2016%20WRAAE%20CONFERENCE%20PROCEEDINGS.pdf

 Spielmaker, D. M., Pastor, M., & Stewardson, D. M. (2014).
 A logic model for agricultural literacy programming.
-Proceedings of the 41st annual meeting of the American Association for Agricultural Education, Snowbird, UT.
-Retrieved from http://www.aaaeonline.org/Resources/Documents/National/Poster%20and%20Research%20Schedule,%20National2014.pdf.
+Proceedings of the 41st annual meeting of the American Association for Agricultural Education, Snowbird, UT. http://www.aaaeonline.org/Resources/Documents/National/Poster%20and%20Research%20Schedule,%20National2014.pdf.
 [Blind review, awarded first place in the innovative poster category, 230 participants]

 Wray, P., & Spielmaker, D. M. (2016, September).
 Farm field days as a learning model for agricultural literacy.
-Poster presented at the Western Region Conference of the American Association for Agricultural Education, Tucson, AZ.
-Retrieved from http://aaaeonline.org/resources/Documents/Western%20Region/2016%20WRAAE%20CONFERENCE%20PROCEEDINGS.pdf
+Poster presented at the Western Region Conference of the American Association for Agricultural Education, Tucson, AZ. http://aaaeonline.org/resources/Documents/Western%20Region/2016%20WRAAE%20CONFERENCE%20PROCEEDINGS.pdf

 Wray, P. (2017).
-Evaluating the effectiveness of Utah farm field days (Master's thesis).
-Retrieved from
+Evaluating the effectiveness of Utah farm field days (Master's thesis). https://digitalcommons.usu.edu/cgi/viewcontent.cgi?article=6853&context=etd.
+(Major Professor, Debra Spielmaker, W2006)

 Objective 2: Assess attitudes and perceptions and motivations concerning agriculture of diverse segments of the population.

 Chriestenson, C., Martin M. J., Thilmany, D., Sullins, M., & Jablonksi, B. (2017).
 Public attitudes about agriculture in Colorado.
-A study by the Colorado Department of Agriculture.Retrieved from https://www.colorado.gov/pacific/sites/default/files/2016%20Public%20Attitudes%20Report%20Final.pdf
+A study by the Colorado Department of Agriculture.https://ag.colorado.gov/sites/ag/files/documents/2016%20Public%20Attitudes%20Report%20Final.pdf

 Martin, M. J. (2016).
 The polarization of agriculture: The evolving context of Extension work.
-Journal of Extension, 54(2).
-Retrieved from http://www.joe.org/joe/2016april/comm1.php
+Journal of Extension, 54(2). http://www.joe.org/joe/2016april/comm1.php

 Martin, M. J., & Enns, K. J. (2017).
 The conflicts of agriculture: Exploring the agriculture values of university agricultural education students.
-Journal of Agricultural Education, 58(1), 210-255.
-Retrieved from https://eric.ed.gov/?id=EJ1138975
+Journal of Agricultural Education, 58(1), 210-255. https://eric.ed.gov/?id=EJ1138975

 Martin, M. J., & Wight, R. A. (2016).
 The need for a critical pedagogy of agriculture.
 NACTA Journal, 60(4), 448.